 I then came across the great work done by Martin Burri on the Logitech QuckCam Pro 3000.
 Martin was able to modify this webcam for long exposures by using a similar technique invented by Steve Chambers and his colleagues at QCUAG.
 I immediately purchased one of these webcams from eBay and performed the long exposure modification by following Martin’s directions found here.

-I am now using a Meade DSI Color CCD camera for imaging and a Meade DSI Pro monochrome CCD camera for guiding.
+I am now using an Orion StarShoot Pro Color as primary and a Meade DSI Pro monochrome CCD camera for guiding.
 As effective as the Logitech QC Pro 3000 is with the long exposure modification, it’s still not very sensitive.
 Basically, the exposure times needed to bring out detail in some deep sky objects can become problematic at times.
 Things like amp glow and noise tend to put a limit on how long of an expose one can take.
-The Meade DSI cameras are simply superior in this respect and are also inexpensive to acquire now.
+The custom built astrophotography cameras are simply superior in this respect and are also inexpensive to acquire now.